 - Scholarship can be taken in Participating African Universities

 - Université Mohammed V de Rabat (UM5R), Morocco

 - Addis Ababa University (AAU), Ethiopia

 - Universität Bayreuth (UBT), Germany

 Eligibility for the Scholarship:

-Eligible Countries: This scholarship is available for Young Africans:
+Eligible Countries: this application is available for Young Africans: